 Why copy/paste is a bad idea

 Simply copying and pasting the review text and publishing it on other sites actually violates Google policy.
 “Do not post reviews on behalf of others or misrepresent your identity or connection with the place you’re reviewing.”
+By copying and pasting you spoil your efforts in getting free reviews.
 Consequently, if a business publishes a Google review as a Facebook review under a customer’s username, that’s a clear no-no.

 Even if policies weren’t being violated, copying and pasting reviews word-for-word wouldn’t fool Google’s algorithm.
 Google is always working hard to eliminate duplicate content.

 When Google’s bots run into duplicate content, they try to figure out the originator of the content.
 That’s who they’d prefer to show.
 If they can’t determine that, they choose the site with the most authority.
 All the other versions of this content are penalized and moved down in search results.

 That means if the review was originally written on Google, the Google review would be selected to appear in results over duplicate versions on TripAdvisor or Facebook.
 If you took things too far and had dozens of duplicate reviews posted on multiple sites, you could risk harming SEO for all your review site profiles.

 It’s also important to consider user perception of duplicate content in reviews.
 If a customer is researching your business online and scans multiple review sites only to find identical reviews on each one, your business is going to appear way less credible.